GhiselleBR/atlas-pm-/README.md

 **Ghiselle Butrón Reyes** | Product Manager

-5+ years of experience in digital product management, specializing in data-driven decision-making and cross-functional team coordination.
+5+ years of experience in digital product management and data analytics, specializing in data-driven decision-making and cross-functional team coordination.
 Track record of delivering measurable results for companies like CaixaBank, Škoda, and SEAT/CUPRA.

 **Core Competencies:**
 - 📊 Data-driven product strategy